Pair-density-wave superconductivity: a microscopic model on 2D honeycomb lattice

-{\bf Quantum phase diagram: } For the lightly doped model, the 2D-limit Fermi surface becomes two hole pockets around two Dirac points $\pm K$ as shown in Fig.\ref{Fig:phasediagram}(b).
-In the non-interacting limit ($V=0$) with single-particle dispersion $\epsilon(\vec k)=-2t(\cos k_x+\cos k_y)-\mu$, where $\mu$ denotes the chemical potential, the susceptibility of uniform SC diverges logarithmically with temperature due to the nesting of the Fermi surface in the particle-particle channel, namely $\epsilon(\vec k)=\epsilon(-\vec k)$, guaranteed by the inversion or time-reversal symmetry of the model.
+{\bf Quantum phase diagram: } At doping slightly away from half filling, the Fermi surface of the model in 2D becomes two hole pockets around two Dirac points $\pm K$ as shown in Fig.~\ref{Fig:phasediagram}(b).
+In the non-interacting limit ($V=0$), the single-particle dispersion is denoted as $\epsilon(\vec k)=-2t(\cos k_x+\cos k_y)-\mu$, where $\mu$ denotes the chemical potential; the susceptibility of uniform SC diverges logarithmically with temperature due to the nesting of the Fermi surface in the {\it particle-particle} channel, namely $\epsilon(\vec k)=\epsilon(-\vec k)$, guaranteed by the inversion or time-reversal symmetry of the model.
 Consequently, when the interaction $V$ is finite but sufficiently weak, uniform SC with usual zero-momentum pairing is expected in the ground state.
-Here we are more interested in the regime beyond the weak interaction physics.
+Here, we are more interested in the regime beyond the weak coupling physics.
 Indeed, when $V$ exceeds a critical value, our DMRG simulations show that the pair-pair correlation function starts to exhibit intense sign-changing oscillation at long distance, i.e. forming a PDW state.
-Correspondingly, the Fourier transformation of the scaled pair-pair correlation function has two sharp peaks at non-zero momentum $Q\sim \pm 2K$, which implies that Cooper pairs in the PDW state consist of fermions within the same hole pocket.
-Such an intra-valley pairing realized away from half filling is similar to the PDW realized in the model at half filling \cite{Jian2015}.
-However, they are distinct in terms of pairing momentum: the PDW is incommensurate away half filling but commensurate at half filling.
+Correspondingly, the Fourier transformation of the scaled pair-pair correlation function exhibits two sharp peaks at non-zero momentum $Q\sim \pm 2K$, which implies that Cooper pairs in the PDW state consist of fermions from the same hole pocket.
+Interestingly, this PDW phase can be solely induced by $V_1$ and extends to a range of doping level around $10\%$.
+We would like to emphasize that the PDW here is incommensurate away half filling, importantly distinct from the possible commensurate PDW realized at half filling.